-- Involving any touching of the intimate body parts.
+• Involving any touching of the intimate body parts.
 The offender may fondle or masturbate the victim, and/or get the victim to fondle and/or masturbate them.
 Fondling can be either outside or inside clothes.
-Also includes 'frottage', i.e. where offender gains sexual gratification from rubbing his/her genitals against the victim's body or clothing. - Any other touching for the purposes of sexual gratification for the offender.
+Also includes 'frottage', i.e. where offender gains sexual gratification from rubbing his/her genitals against the victim's body or clothing.